Daytona Beach Free Things to Do: Save Money, Feel Inspired

 See The Casements

 In nearby Ormond Beach, guests can tour the late John D. Rockefeller’s winter home.
 The historic mansion features hand-cut casement windows and special displays of Hungarian festival costumes and artifacts.
-Indoors visitors will see art and décor, while the grounds offer a place to take a walk and see a river, pond and gardens.
+Indoors visitors will see art and décor, while the grounds offer a scenic walk with a river, pond and gardens.

-Make an appointment to tour the Mary McLeod Bethune Foundation Home and Gravesite, a historic site dedicated to Civil Rights leader and educator Mary McLeod Bethune.
-Located on the Bethune-Cookman University – which she founded – the home showcases artifacts and photographs.
+Make an appointment to tour Mary McLeod Bethune Foundation Home and Gravesite, a historic site dedicated to Civil Rights leader and educator Mary McLeod Bethune.
+Located at Bethune-Cookman University – which she founded – the home showcases artifacts and photographs.
 The site is also part of the Bethune Trail, which stretches from New York City to Daytona Beach.

 More Daytona Beach Free Things to Do

-See changing art exhibits indoors and out at the Ormond Memorial Art Museum and Gardens.
+See changing art exhibits at Ormond Memorial Art Museum and Gardens.
 The museum features original pieces from artists all over and honors military veterans.
 Visitors will find outdoor sculptures and plaques that honor those in WWI, WWII, and the Korean and Vietnam wars.
-The tours last an hour with free admission, however a $2 donation is appreciated.
+Tours last an hour with free admission, however a $2 donation is appreciated.

-Admire local photography at Southeast Museum of Photography located on the Daytona State College Campus.
+Admire local photography at Southeast Museum of Photography located at Daytona State College Campus.
 The museum is one of a few museums of its kind in the U.S. and showcases changing exhibits.
-Visitors can plan to see two to five exhibits per season that educate as well as entertain.
+Visitors can see two to five exhibits per season that educate as well as entertain.
 View a full list of upcoming photographers.